 A hernia is the protrusion of an organ or piece of tissue from its normally contained space.
 In the abdomen, a hernia usually involves a piece of bowel, or omentum, which is a fatty apron that hangs down from the midportion of the colon (large intestine), protruding through a weak area in the abdominal wall.
 The abdominal wall is made up of layers of different muscles and tissues.
-Weak spots may develop in these layers to allow contents the abdominal cavity to protrude.
+Weak spots may develop in these layers to allow contents the abdominal cavity to protrude and herniate.
 The most common abdominal hernias are in the groin (inguinal hernias), in the diaphragm (hiatal hernias), and the belly button (umbilicus).
 Hernias may be present at birth (congenital), or they may develop at any time thereafter (acquired).

 What are the different types of abdominal hernias?

 Inguinal hernias are the most common of the abdominal hernias.
 The inguinal canal is the opening that allows the spermatic cord and testicle to descend from within the abdomen where they develop in a fetus into the scrotum as the fetus develops and matures.
 After the testicle descends, the opening is supposed to close tightly but sometimes the muscles that attach to the pelvis leave a weakened area.
 If later in life there is a stress placed on that area, the weakened tissues can allow a portion of small bowel or omentum to slide through that opening, causing pain and producing a bulge.
 Inguinal hernias are less likely to occur because there is no need for a permanent opening in the inguinal canal to allow for the migration and descent of testicles.

 A femoral hernia may occur through the opening in the floor of the abdomen where there is space for the femoral artery and vein to pass from the abdomen into the upper leg.
 Because of their wider bone structure, femoral hernias tend to occur more frequently in women.